mjza/GitHubCrawler/README.md

-# StackOverflowCrawler
+# Github Crawler
-A project for extracting questions related different tags from StackOverflow
+A project for extracting issues from GitHub for my Ph.D. research

 ## Creating the Virtual Environment
 First, navigate to your project's root directory in your terminal.
 Then, create a virtual environment named venv (or another name of your choice) by running: